-To effectively manage software bug fixes and maintenance, an AEC firm will need specialized IT resources.
-The firm should evaluate the total cost of having specialized resources that are unrelated to their core business operations versus using an outside SaaS vendor.
+To effectively manage software bug fixes and maintenance, your firm will need specialized IT resources.
+The firm should evaluate the total cost of having specialized resources that are unrelated to your core business operations versus using an outside SaaS vendor.

 Under the SaaS delivery model, the vendor is responsible for maintaining the software and upgrading it to ensure it is reliable and meeting agreed-upon service level agreements (SLAs), and keeping the platform and its data secure.

-SaaS software providers come with highly experienced customer support teams with technical expertise to support AEC firms with implementation, training, consulting and addressing any issues or concerns about the software.
+SaaS software providers come with highly experienced customer support teams with technical expertise to support construction materials testing and geotechnical engineering firms with implementation, training, consulting and addressing any issues or concerns about the software.